-This is mostly a reiteration of a piece that I posted on August 5, 2010
+This is mostly a reiteration of information that I posted back in March 2014

 The U.S. Department of Labor (DOL) administers the Longshore and Harbor Workers’ Compensation Act, and its extensions, the Defense Base Act, the Outer Continental Shelf Lands Act, and the Nonappropriated Fund Instrumentalities Act.

 Section 935 of the Longshore Act provides that payment of benefits by an insurance carrier on behalf of an insured employer discharges that employer’s obligation to pay those benefits.
 But if the insurance carrier fails to pay then the employer must immediately assume its primary obligation to pay all benefits due and payable, subject to the penalty and interest provisions of the Act.

 The DOL implemented a security requirement in 1990 applicable to authorized insurance carriers rated lower than “A” by the A.M.
 Best Company, in order to protect injured workers from the consequences of default in the payment of benefits due to insolvency, and to protect the Special Fund administered under section 944 of the Act.
 This was in response to the carrier insolvencies during the 1980s and the subsequent failure by many state guarantee funds to protect Longshore employers and employees.